waridh/obsidian_0/README.md

 ## What is this?

-- The first knowledge vault
+- My first knowledge vault
 - created to work with the Obsidian program
 - Has automated syncing for both desktops and mobile